 Areas of Study

-We have five areas of studies in Biomedical Laboratory Technology:
+We have six areas of studies in Biomedical Laboratory Technology:

 Biochemistry is the study of chemical processes in living organisms.
 Students learn about the structure and function of carbohydrates, proteins and lipids and how they relate to cellular function.
 Students will perform, interpret and correlate body fluid analyses to help assess: